pg8wood/website/public_html/blog/content/blog/posts/hello-hugo.md

 ### Setting up Staticman
 Staticman works by hosting a REST API that my static website will consume in order to serve dynamic content.
 Here's how it works:
-1. Submitting a comment on my blog sends a `POST` request with form data to Staticman
+1. Submitting a comment on my blog sends a `POST` request with form data to Staticman.
-2. Staticman ingests the form data and pushes a commit to my website's repo
+2. Staticman ingests the form data and pushes a commit to my website's repo.
+If using the `moderate comments via PR` option, the bot opens a PR; otherwise, it will commit to the repositroy's main branch.
-3. A CI/CD pipeline triggers, building and deploying the new static site complete with the new comment
+3. A CI/CD pipeline triggers, building and deploying the new static site complete with the new comment.
+4. Staticman automatically deletes its PR branch (if using the `moderate comments via PR` option) using a webhook.